Northumberland council in 'booze bus promotion' row

 Northumberland's Labour group said it saw promoting "booze runs" as a way of driving up spending in the county's towns.

 Leader Grant Davey said: "People have a choice about how much they drink - we need to get Northumberland out of poverty."

 The group's economic spokeswoman Susan Davey said money should be set aside to promote the county as a destination for "booze cruises".

 "Tourism into England has an opportunity to grow second to none.
 By not setting aside an adequate advertising budget to promote travel and shopping in Northumberland to the Scots, the county may miss out on this golden opportunity.

 "Shops in Berwick, Alnwick and Morpeth with easy access to the A1 should be preparing to accept a huge increase in trade but I expect, without an advertising campaign, Carlisle with its easy motorway access will win this race."

-A Scottish government spokesman said the cost of fuel to travel to England would probably cancel out any savings made buying cheaper alcohol.'Not worthwhile'
+A Scottish government spokesman said the cost of fuel to travel to England would probably cancel out any savings made buying cheaper alcohol.

 He said: "Introducing a minimum price per unit will enable us to tackle Scotland's problem with alcohol and save lives.

 "The UK government is now considering introducing a minimum price for alcohol in England, and in any event most Scots live a considerable distance from the border.